General Info

 $HOME/.ocis/

-You can deviate from the default location and define a custom configuration file location on startup using the environment variable OCIS_BASE_DATA_PATH
+You can deviate from the default location and define a custom base directory on startup using the environment variable

 Using S3 for Blobs